 Current Research Projects, Collaborators, and Funding

-- Acquisition and symbolic generalization of avoidance (with Dr Mike Schlund, University of North Texas & Dr Bryan Roche, Maynooth University)
+- Symbolic generalization of avoidance (with Dr Mike Schlund, Georgia State University & Dr Bryan Roche, Maynooth University)

-- Neural mechanisms of threat-avoidance and approach-avoidance conflict (with Dr Mike Schlund, University of North Texas)
+- Neural mechanisms of approach-avoidance conflict (with Dr Mike Schlund, Georgia State University)

-- Avoidance learning and extinction (with Dr Bram Vervliet, KU Leuven, Belgium)
+- Partial reinforcement and avoidance extinction (with Dr Bram Vervliet, KU Leuven, Belgium)

 - Reducing fear generalization (with Dr Miriam Lommen, University of Groningen, The Netherlands)

-- Gambling related problems in Armed Forces veterans (with Dr Neil Kitchiner, Veterans’ NHS Wales, Matt Fossey, Veterans and Families Institute, Anglia Ruskin University, Professor Cherie Armour, Ulster University, Prof. Robert Rogers and Dr Lee Hogan, Bangor University, Justyn Larcombe, Epic Risk Management, and Dr Liv Kosnes, Swansea Centre for Health Economics; funded by Forces in Mind Trust).
+- Gambling-related harm in Armed Forces veterans (with Dr Neil Kitchiner, Veterans’ NHS Wales, Matt Fossey, Veterans and Families Institute, Anglia Ruskin University, Professor Cherie Armour, Ulster University, Prof. Robert Rogers and Dr Lee Hogan, Bangor University, Justyn Larcombe, Epic Risk Management, and Dr Liv Kosnes, Swansea Centre for Health Economics; funded by Forces in Mind Trust).

-- Prevalence and impact of gambling related problems on the families of Armed Forces veterans (funded by GambleAware).
+- The qualitative and quantitative impact of gambling related problems on the families of Armed Forces veterans (funded by GambleAware).